ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/_info/syllabus.md

 In CS 16 students are expected to solidify their foundations in programming by revisiting key programming constructs (functions, control structures - loops and conditionals etc) in the context of C++).
 By working in a compiled language, students also learn about basic computer organization, and the hardware software interface.
 By the end of the course, students are expected to be comfortable working in a unix environment and developing C-style programs in C++ (procedural rather than OO).
 Key new concepts include pointers, references and memory management in C++.
 Through practice, students should become more comfortable with debugging code independently, and using techniques to develop accurate programs.
 Finally, students will learn about git and intergrate it into their workflow.

+As a CS16 mentor, you will spend most of your time interacting one-on-one with approximately 10 students in your mentor group in sections and open lab hours.
+Your role is to identify gaps in student understanding and help develop key faculties and techniques needed for programming.
+In your interactions you will strive to be supportive and non-judgemental.
+You will also track the progress of your students by writing biweekly reports and maintaining logs.
+These records will help you reflect and adjust your tutoring style to better suite your mentees.

 # Mentoring in the context of CMPSC 24